Patient portals, remember those? If not, don’t worry, you are not alone.

 In summary, patient portals are healthcare-related online applications that allow patients to interact and communicate with their healthcare providers, such as physicians and hospitals.

 Considering our on-the-go lives, surely patients must love this 24/7 access to their healthcare, right?

 Not necessarily.
 Patient portals actually aren’t as popular as we think.

 In healthcare, patient engagement is key.
 After all, healthcare is not a one-size-fits-all treatment plan.

-As Colin Madigan, Director of Client Engagement, writes in his blog post “What is the Key to Improving Patient Engagement?”, “Patients are increasingly educated and invested in their own care, and are less willing to take what a physician says at face value.”
+As Colin Madigan, Director of Client Engagement, writes in his blog post on improving patient engagement, “Patients are increasingly educated and invested in their own care, and are less willing to take what a physician says at face value.”

-When it comes to increasing patient engagement, one suggested method, that continues to be pushed in 2018, is the use of patient portals.
-The idea is that the interoperability patient portals provide, such as access to critical PHI at a moment’s notice, empowers patients to take control of their health and wellness.
+When it comes to increasing patient engagement, one suggested method that continues to be pushed in 2018, is the use of patient portals.
+The idea is that the patient portals provide easier access to their medical history at a moment’s notice, empowers patients to take control of their health and wellness.

 However, despite the availability of patient portals, they are actually not used that often.

 Fewer patients are actually using patient portals

 According to the ONC data brief about patient technology use, over half of the patients offered patient portal access viewed their own medical records, which translates to 28% of the total survey population.